2ndmk2/protomidpy/README.md

-# jscon
+# georadial
-Evaluating astrometric precision for crowded region
+Estimating radial profile & geometry for proto-planetary disks in ALMA

 ## Install
 For normal install,
 * python setup.py install
-* *For conda/pip env*, go to parental directory of jscon, and "pip install ./jasmine_contami"
+* *For conda/pip env*, go to parental directory of georadial, and "pip install ./georadial"

 ## Install for development
 For developers,

 * python setup.py develop
-*  *For conda/pip env*, go to parental directory of tesarot, and "pip install -e ./jasmine_contami"
+*  *For conda/pip env*, go to parental directory of georadial, and "pip install -e ./georadial"

 ## Test run
 Go to ipynb & tests folder